Acrylamide: An Overview

 Temperature

-Acrylamide formation is exceptionally temperature-subordinate.
+Acrylamide formation is exceptionally temperature-dependent.
 Higher cooking temperatures, generally above 120°C (250°F), advance the Maillard response liable for acrylamide development.
-The cooking length at high temperatures likewise assumes a critical part, as drawn-out warming improves the probability of acrylamide development.
+The cooking time at high temperatures likewise plays a critical role, as prolonged heating improves the probability of acrylamide development.

 Furthermore, the impact of baking temperature on bread creation has likewise been accounted for, and the outcomes revealed that bread had a somewhat low acrylamide level at lower temperatures, somewhere between 20 and 40 μg/kg, at around 180 °C.